LUOXIAO92/MakeSense/README.md

 TODO:
 - [ ] **High priority:** test the thin LoRA trainer path with `examples/train_lora.py` on a tiny sample and confirm the rendered conversation, assistant-only loss setup, and 1-2 training steps behave correctly.
 - [ ] **High priority:** run LoRA training for `Qwen/Qwen2.5-Omni-3B` after the trainer sanity check passes.
+- [ ] **Second-highest priority:** add an inference backend for running the trained streaming model.
 - [ ] Add hot words and hot translations support for training and inference contexts.
-- [ ] Add an inference backend for running the trained streaming model.

 ### LoRA training entry